dbos-inc/dbos-docs/docs/getting-started/quickstart.md

 ### 2. Create the application folder

 Pick a name for your app.
 It should be 3 to 30 characters long and contain only lowercase letters and numbers, dashes, and underscores.
-Then run this command:
+Then, run this command:

    ```bash
 npx -y @dbos-inc/create@latest -n <app-name>